aleph2c/sequence/README.md

 Sequence can document concurrent statecharts
 ============================================
 Suppose you would like to document how two concurrent statecharts are working together.
-First you would have their trace output interleaved in on **trace.txt** file:
+First you would have their trace output interleaved in a **trace.txt** file:

     [2016-02-18 08:21:25] [31] uiErrNum->2 siErrVal->555 FAULT: AC Output Over Voltage
     [2016-02-18 08:21:25] [31] Trig->BB(514) ActiveTestComplete->InvertRampDown